nercms-mmap/RA-Lib/README.md

 # Agg-benchmarks
 Agg-Benchmarks is a benchmarking environment for Rank Aggregation (RA) algorithms.
 This website contains the current benchmarking results have 21 unsupervised RA methods, 6 supervised RA methods and 1 semi-supervised RA methods, these algorithms were tested on our preprocessed datasets.
 These datasets cover the areas of person re-identification (re-ID), recommendation system, bioinformatics and social choices.
 The code of tested methods includes both classical and state-of-the-art RA methods that can be funded at https://github.com/nercms-mmap.
-If there is a need to test other datasets, please follow the instructions in the code comments for dataset preprocessing and necessary code modifications.
+As well as having all the experimental details and settings in this website.

+If you want to add your own algorithm to improve the benchmarking system, please send a package of your algorithm code and a link to a published paper to waii2022@whu.edu.cn.

 <table align="center">
     <tbody>